head47/Incognita-Socket/README.md

 Feature suggestions, bug reports, and especially pull requests are welcome!
 I'm still figuring out most of IS's code, and so any help would be greatly appreciated.

-You can reach me at the II modding Discord server: https://discord.gg/dBUCcfcbdk
+You can reach me at the II Discord server: https://discord.gg/dBUCcfcbdk

 ## Changes